Xiryl/OTL/README.md

 }
 ```

+Then `npm install` and `node server.js`

 ## Android
-Just open the project with android studio.
+Open the project with Android Studio.

 The app UI should look like these (_It would be different, I like to change the UI several times_):

 <img src="https://github.com/Xiryl/OTL/blob/master/ot/mokup.png" width="600px" />

+Please forgive me for the Android mockup on and iPhone X(s).

 ## Auth and API call workflow

-The authentication system use jwt + key + client IP.
-You can open the image in large format [HERE](https://raw.githubusercontent.com/Xiryl/OTL/master/ot/api_diagram.png?raw=true)
+The authentication system uses jwt + key + client IP.
+You can open a larger version of the image [HERE](https://raw.githubusercontent.com/Xiryl/OTL/master/ot/api_diagram.png?raw=true)

 <img src="https://github.com/Xiryl/OTL/blob/master/ot/api_diagram.png" />

 ## System Workflow Connection

 When a new device req. connection call this workflow.
-You can open the image in large format [HERE](https://github.com/Xiryl/OTL/blob/master/ot/devices_diagram.png?raw=true)
+You can open a larger version of the image [HERE](https://github.com/Xiryl/OTL/blob/master/ot/devices_diagram.png?raw=true)

 <img src="https://github.com/Xiryl/OTL/blob/master/ot/devices_diagram.png" />

 ## System Workflow Discovery

 When a new device req. mqtt discovery call this workflow.
-You can open the image in large format [HERE](https://raw.githubusercontent.com/Xiryl/OTL/master/ot/discovery_diagram.png?raw=true)
+You can open a larger version of the image [HERE](https://raw.githubusercontent.com/Xiryl/OTL/master/ot/discovery_diagram.png?raw=true)

 <img src="https://github.com/Xiryl/OTL/blob/master/ot/discovery_diagram.png" />

 ## Project Structure
-Each folder of the repo corresponds to an component.
-You can find these components:
+Each folder of the repo represents a component

 - `droid`
   - Android app